James4Ever0/notes/intrisic sshd configuration errors.md

 ---
 created: 2024-06-23T11:11:02+08:00
-modified: 2024-06-23T12:01:36+08:00
+modified: 2024-06-23T12:05:37+08:00
 ---

 # intrisic sshd configuration errors

-On latest Ubuntu 24.04 the sshd config includes files under `/etc/ssh/sshd_config.d` which has a file named `50-cloud-init.conf` has the line overriding any other setting afterwords.
+on latest ubuntu 24.04 the sshd config includes files under `/etc/ssh/sshd_config.d` which has a file named `50-cloud-init.conf` has the line overriding any other setting afterwords.

 ```config
 PasswordAuthentication yes
 ```

-You need to change both `/etc/ssh/sshd_config` and this file to disable password authentication.
+you need to change both `/etc/ssh/sshd_config` and this file to disable password authentication.

 ---